Body of missing Princeton University student has been found

-The body of missing Princeton University student Misrach Ewunetie was found Thursday, the Mercer County Prosecutor's Office said.
+The body of missing Princeton University student Misrach Ewunetie was found on campus Thursday, the Mercer County Prosecutor's Office said.

 An autopsy by the Middlesex County Medical Examiner will determine the cause and manner of death, the statement said.
 There were "no signs of injury and her death does not appear suspicious or criminal in nature."

-Note: Correction: A previous version of this story misspelled Misrach Ewunetie's first name and Alexander Moravcsik's last name.
-A statement from Terrace Club leaders was incorrectly attributed to Moravcsik and has been updated.